AgrosupDijon-DSI/EntityGenerator/src/doc/index.md

 You can easily add new data types or change the original mapping.

 ### Behaviors
-If a table has only primary key, the tool treats the table as the central point of a manyTomany relation.
+If a table has only primary key, the tool treats the table as the central point of a manyToMany relation.
 For determinate who is the owner of a manyToMany relation, we check which table has the most foreign key.

 Below are defined how the relationships between entities :